-Parents wishing to apply under this category must state in the additional information box for their first preference what independent professional evidence they are submitting to support their application.
-If this information is not provided in the additional information box, and the evidence is not received by the application deadline of 31 October 2020, then the application will not be considered under the exceptional and compelling category but will be considered against the remaining admission criteria.
-The evidence must be sent to the Pupil Admissions Team and if posted sent by Recorded Delivery mail.
+Parents wishing to apply for their first preference school under this category must provide independent professional evidence to support their application.
 The supporting evidence from the qualified professional (i.e. medical consultant or a psychologist) must explain clearly why it is essential for the child to attend the school named as their first preference.
 It must detail fully the child's needs and address the reason why these needs can only be met at the preferred school.
 Letters from parents alone are not sufficient nor are letters that do not address the question of which school the child must attend.
 Letters from teachers at the child's current school will not normally be taken into account.
+If the evidence is not received by the application deadline of 31 October 2023, then the application will not be considered under the exceptional and compelling category but will be considered against the remaining admission criteria.
+The evidence must be sent to the Pupil Admissions Team, preferably by email but if posted it must be sent by Recorded Delivery mail.
+An acknowledgement that the evidence has been received will be sent, however it remains the parent's responsibility to ensure that an acknowledgement of safe receipt of the evidence is received.
+Please do not send original documents as these cannot be returned.

 The Pupil Admissions Team will not contact third parties to obtain information relating to an application.
-It is the parents' responsibility to send any evidence relating to their child to support their application.
-In the case of schools where admissions are decided by West Sussex County Council, a panel of Senior Officers will consider the supporting evidence and make a decision.
+It is the parent's responsibility to send any evidence relating to their child to support their application and to ensure acknowledgement of receipt.
+In the case of schools where admissions are decided by West Sussex County Council, a panel of Senior Officers will consider the supporting evidence and make a decision, which will be communicated to parents on national allocation day in March.
 Applications or evidence submitted late will only be considered in exceptional circumstances.
 Applications under this category can only be made when the preference is originally requested.